 Scrap the metal ornament hooks.
 Metal hooks, although convenient and easy to use, can cause big trouble if swallowed.
-This lightweight hooks can also easily be caught in a wagging tail or hooked onto an ear.
+The lightweight hooks can also easily be caught in a wagging tail or hooked onto an ear.
 Instead, opt for plastic ornament hooks or hang ornaments using ribbon or yarn tied in a loop.

 Avoid tinsel altogether.
 Though you may love the look of a Christmas tree drenched in silver, sparkly tinsel, it’s simply not worth the risk to your dog.
 Tinsel can very easily cause a blockage or become wrapped around your dog’s intestines.
 Surgical intervention is almost always required to remove ingested tinsel.

 Don’t decorate gifts with curly ribbon.
 Curly ribbon, much like tinsel, can become wrapped around a dog’s intestines if swallowed, almost always requiring surgery to remove.
 Instead, just use standard gift wrapping bows to snazz up packages.